SuperMalinge/MasterMindGPT/README.md

 # Important

-This repo is currently only a draft.
+1.This repo is currently only a draft.
 Right now im testing the MasterMindGPT with CrewAI for agent support.
 It seems to fit better than AutoGen

+2. The Current verision is using Python 3.10 and also using CrewAI.
+You will NEED to install both in an extra enviroment.
+Also i have altered CrewAI to give the Chat into the Main window.
+This is not in this repo implemented.

+the Next step is that the CEO Agent is going to send the prompt to the Planner Agent and this has to be done via the Job board. < not working right now

 # MasterMindGPT